 The lack of ceiling on effects combined with tianeptine’s duration of effects being so short means that users develop tolerance rapidly, quickly reaching incredibly high doses that are sometimes in the gram amounts.

 Sodium Salt and Sulfate Forms

 Tianeptine occurs in a few forms, with the two main ones being two sodium salt and sulfate.
-When consumed, the sodium salt has much more recreational potential (“rush”) but shorter “legs”, so re-dosing becomes frequent for those dependent.
-The sulfate form has a much longer duration and less of a blunt onset.
-This means that the recreational potential is still there but noticeably lesser so.
+When consumed, the sodium salt reportedly has much more recreational potential (“rush”) but shorter “legs”, so re-dosing becomes frequent for those dependent.
+The sulfate form is reported to have a much longer duration and less of a blunt onset.
+This means that the recreational potential is still there, but noticeably lesser so.